5T33Z0/OC-Little-Translated/14_OCLP_Wintel/Guides/Haswell-Broadwell.md

 		- Same applies to [Intel WiFi/BT](https://github.com/5T33Z0/OC-Little-Translated/tree/main/10_Kexts_Loading_Sequence_Examples#example-8a-intel-wifi-airportitlwm-and-bluetooth-intelbluetoothfirmware) cards using [OpenIntelWirless](https://github.com/OpenIntelWireless) kexts
 		- [Enabling Wifi in macOS Sonoma](https://github.com/5T33Z0/OC-Little-Translated/blob/main/14_OCLP_Wintel/Enable_Features/WiFi_Sonoma.md) requires additional kext and also applying root patches in Post-Install!
 - **Security**: Modifying the system with OCLP Requires SIP, Apple Secure Boot and AMFI to be disabled so there are some compromises in terms of security.
 - **System Updates**: Incremental (or delta) updates won't be available after applying root patches with OCLP.
-Instead, the whole macOS Installer will be downloaded every time (approx. 12 GB)!
+Instead, the whole macOS Installer will be downloaded every time (approx. 15 GB for the latest OS), since root patching breaks the security seal of the volume! :bulb: In Haswell and newer, you can actually workaround this issue by reverting the root patches *prior* to checking for updates.
+Then, a regular incremental update will be installed which is much smaller.
+Afterwards you just have to re-apply the root patches again.
 - **Other**: Check the links below for in-depth documentation about components/features that have been removed from macOS 12 and newer and the impact this has on systems prior to Kaby Lake.
 But keep in mind that this was written for real Macs so certain issues don't apply to Wintel systems.
 	- [Status of OpenCore Legacy Patcher Support for macOS Sonoma](https://github.com/dortania/OpenCore-Legacy-Patcher/issues/1076)
 	- [Status of OpenCore Legacy Patcher Support for macOS Ventura](https://github.com/dortania/OpenCore-Legacy-Patcher/issues/998)